Updated: Jun 12, 2022

 What inspired you to teach abroad?

-I love teaching my students here in the United States, I also love helping people.
-I thought about teaching abroad full time, but love the work I do here in the US.
+I love teaching my students here in the United States, and I also love helping people.
+I thought about teaching abroad full-time, but love the work I do here in the US.
 When I started my job in DC, I realized I only had a month off from work.
 I wanted to fit in traveling as well as doing something to help further my career.
 A teach abroad experience was the perfect way for me to get the best of both worlds.

-How long did you teach and where?
+How long did you teach, and where?

 Were any of your expenses covered with the teaching experience?